-- Enforcement is carried out in a fair and equitable way; - We assist business and others in meeting their own legal obligations; - We focus on prevention rather than just cure; - We take firm action against those that flout the law; - That all allegations of enforceable offences by delegated officers are properly recorded; - That the policy underpins other National, Regional and Local strategies such as the Flintshire Green Space Framework Strategy. - The proper investigation of all offences enforceable within the limits of the statutory requirements of the following statues that may have been amended from time to time including:- - (i) Environmental Protection Act 1990 - (ii) Refuse Disposal (Amenity) Act 1978 - (iii) Highways Act 1980 - (iv) The Traffic Management act 2004 - (v) Civil Enforcement if Road Traffic Contraventions Regulations 2013 - (vi) Town and Country Planning Act 1990 - (vii) The Antisocial Behaviour, Crime and Policing Act 2014 - (viii) Clean Neighbourhoods and Environment Act 2005 - (ix) Education Act 1996 - (x) Criminal Justice and Police Act 2001 - (xi) Various other Acts relating to Highways and the Environment
+- Enforcement is carried out in a fair and equitable way; - We assist business and others in meeting their own legal obligations; - We focus on prevention rather than just cure; - We take firm action against those that flout the law; - That all allegations of enforceable offences by delegated officers are properly recorded; - That the policy underpins other National, Regional and Local strategies such as the Flintshire Green Space Framework Strategy. - The proper investigation of all offences enforceable within the limits of the statutory requirements of the following statues that may have been amended from time to time including:- - (i) Environmental Protection Act 1990 - (ii) Refuse Disposal (Amenity) Act 1978 - (iii) Highways Act 1980 - (iv) The Traffic Management act 2004 - (v) Civil Enforcement if Road Traffic Contraventions Regulations 2013 - (vi) Town and Country Planning Act 1990 - (vii) The Antisocial Behaviour, Crime and Policing Act 2014 - (viii) Clean Neighbourhoods and Environment Act 2005 - (ix) Damage by Pests Act 1949 - (x) Education Act 1996 - (xi) Criminal Justice and Police Act 2001 - (xii) Various other Acts relating to Highways and the Environment - 2.4 More information on our principles and approach to enforcement within Flintshire can be found in the Flintshire County Council Public Protection Enforcement Policy.